AarryaSaraf/CSE203/README.md

-# CSE203

-This is my project for the course on CSE203.
+## CSE203- Logic and Proofs.

-We have coded, in coq, a program to show that there always exists a winning strategy in the game of nim for those who start first
+I have coded, in coq, a program to show that there always exists a winning strategy in the game of nim for those who start first

+## CSE102 - Advanced Python.
+I have coded, in Python, a program to compress images.